Skip to content

 “Patagonia stopped all paid advertising on Facebook platforms in June 2020 because they spread hate speech and misinformation about climate change and our democracy.
 We continue to stand by that boycott 16 months later.”

-Because they believe Facebook’s business model and practices are disruptive and corrosive, Patagonia has since gone on to call on other companies to do the same: divest Facebook of their advertising spending.
+Because they believe Facebook’s business model and practices are disruptive and corrosive, Patagonia has since gone on to call on other companies to do the same: divest advertising dollars from Facebook.

 Patagonia acknowledges the impact of where they spend their marketing dollars, not just on the number of sales, but for what it says about who their brand is supporting.